 Patents

-All commitments regarding patent licensing under this document are applicable to all Licensees implementing the Compliant Part, and shall provide the Licensees with a worldwide, irrevocable license in respect of the Necessary Claims of the Licensor, allowing the Licensees to make, use, promise to sell, sell, and import the Compliant Part.
+All commitments regarding patent licensing under this document are applicable to all Licensees implementing the Compliant Part, and shall provide the Licensees with a worldwide, irrevocable license in respect of the Essential Claims of the Licensor, allowing the Licensees to make, use, promise to sell, sell, and import the Compliant Part.

-Any Licensor that undertakes to offer a license on the principle of reciprocity and FRAND shall negotiate the license fee with the licensee in accordance with the FRAND principle and shall not seek injunctive relief against a bona fide licensee.
-For a Necessary Claim declared in accordance with the FRAND principle, the incremental value of the Necessary Claim to the Compliant Part shall be taken into account when determining the reasonable royalty.
-If the Compliant Part contains certain components, and the standards specification to which the Necessary Claim is implemented does not directly contribute value to these components, or these components did not implement the Necessary Claim, then the reasonable license fee shall not cover these components.
+Any Licensor that undertakes to offer a license on the principle of reciprocity and FRAND shall negotiate the license fee with the licensee in accordance with the FRAND principle and shall not seek injunction relief against a willing licensee.
+For an Essential Claim declared in accordance with the FRAND principle, the incremental value of the Essential Claim to the Compliant Part shall be taken into account when determining the reasonable royalty.
+If the Compliant Part contains certain components, and the implementation of standards specification related to the Essential Claim does not directly contribute value to these components, or these components did not implement the Essential Claim, then the reasonable license fee shall not cover these components.

 Members shall choose their default licensing obligation in writing while signing the Letter of Committeemen for Joining the SparkLink Alliance.
-If a Member does not change their default licensing obligation in accordance with Article 7 Proposal or Article 8 Review Period herein, then the default licensing obligation will apply to all Necessary Claims owned or controlled by the Member within the Alliance.
+If a Member does not change their default licensing obligation in accordance with Article 7 Proposal or Article 8 Review Period herein, then the default licensing obligation will apply to all Essential Claims owned or controlled by the Member within the Alliance.

 Members may choose their default licensing obligation from the following: (a) FRAND-RF licensing under the principle of reciprocity (b) FRAND licensing under the principle of reciprocity.

-Members shall, in good faith and to the extent of their actual knowledge, promptly disclose any patent and patent application that may contain the Necessary Claims to the Alliance, as stipulated in Article 10 herein.
+Members shall, in good faith and to the extent of their actual knowledge, disclose any patent and patent application that may contain the Essential Claims to the Alliance in a timely manner, as stipulated in Article 10 herein.

-When submitting a proposal to the Alliance, a Member shall, in good faith and to the extent permitted by its capacity, disclose the patents and patent applications that may contain the Necessary Claims in the proposal, as stipulated in Article 10 herein, regardless of whether the aforementioned patents and patent applications are owned or controlled by the Member.
+When submitting a proposal to the Alliance, a Member shall, in good faith and to the extent permitted by its capacity, disclose the patents and patent applications that may contain the Essential Claims in the proposal, as stipulated in Article 10 herein, regardless of whether the aforementioned patents and patent applications are owned or controlled by the Member.
 If a proposal does not meet the above requirements, the Alliance may not consider the technology covered by the proposal in the standards.
-With respect to the Necessary Claims owned or controlled by a Member that are covered in the Final Standard due to the adoption of the Member's proposal, the Member shall choose either of the two aforementioned licensing obligations in Article 5 and make a declaration at the request of the Alliance.
-(The aforementioned Final Standard includes some parts of the future versions of the Final Standard, and these are developed to maintain forward capability with the Final Standard that adopts the Member's proposal.)
+With respect to the Essential Claims owned or controlled by a Member that are covered in the Final Standard due to the adoption of the Member's proposal, the Member shall choose either of the two aforementioned licensing obligations in Article 5 and make a declaration at the request of the Alliance.
+(The aforementioned Final Standard includes some parts of the future versions of the Final Standard, and these parts are developed to maintain backward compatibility with the Final Standard that adopts the Member's proposal.)

 All Members shall be given a review period of no less than thirty (30) days prior to the official release of the final draft of an Alliance Standard to allow them to fully review IPR issues involved in the draft.
-Members shall, in good faith and to the extent of their actual knowledge, disclose patents and patent applications that may contain Necessary Claims to the Alliance (as stipulated in Article 10 herein) within the review period or before the deadline specified by the Alliance.
+Members shall, in good faith and to the extent of their actual knowledge, disclose patents and patent applications that may contain Essential Claims to the Alliance (as stipulated in Article 10 herein) within the review period or before the deadline specified by the Alliance.